dalequark/daleonai/_posts/2021-02-02-ai-dubs-over-subs-translating-and-dubbing-videos-with-ai.md

 Side bar: I also noticed that the accuracy of the timestamps returned by the Speech-to-Text API was significantly less for non-English languages, which further decreased the quality of Non-English-to-English dubbing.

-### The NEW Media Translation API
+### The Media Translation API

 As it happens, Google Cloud is working on a new API to handle exactly this problem.
-It's called the [Media Translation API](https://cloud.google.com/media-translation?utm_source=blog&utm_medium=partner&utm_campaign=CDR_dal_aiml_ai-dubs_020221), and it translates audio directly (i.e. no transcribed text intermediary).
-I wasn't able to use that API in this project because it doesn't yet return timestamps (the tool is currently in beta).
+It's called the [Media Translation API](https://cloud.google.com/media-translation?utm_source=blog&utm_medium=partner&utm_campaign=CDR_dal_aiml_ai-dubs_020221), and it runs translation on audio directly (i.e. no transcribed text intermediary).
+I wasn't able to use that API in this project because it doesn't yet return timestamps (the tool is currently in beta), but I think it'd be great to use in future iterations!

+## Text-to-Speech

+Now for the fun bit--picking out computer voices!